OWASP/www-project-secure-coding-practices-quick-reference-guide/README.md

 This repo is the source for the [OWASP SCP project web pages][www-project].
 The content was migrated from the original [OWASP SCP wiki][original] page.

+You can [create issues][change] for this repository on the project pages content hosted on this OWASP site.
 For any improvements to these pages please create an issue or open a pull request - we will make sure to respond quickly.

-Create issues on this repository **only** for content hosted under this subfolder of the OWASP site.
-For issues or suggestions related to SCP Quick-reference Guide itself then open a new feature request or bug report in the [SCP document repository][doc-project].
+For issues or suggestions related to Secure Coding Practices Quick-reference Guide documents themselves (Draft, Stable, EN/ES) open a new [documentation specific][change] feature request or bug report.

 #### Editors